 Jeff is a seasoned instructor in guitar, songwriting, music performance and music business.
-He also offers lessons in public speaking, voice-over performance and beginning ukulele..
+He also offers lessons in public speaking, voice-over performance and ukulele.
 He welcomes students of all ages and experience and has successfully and happily taught beginners to pro-level musicians and recording artists.
 Jeff is pleased to announce that he is currently accepting Takelessons online students via Skype.

 Jeff can teach guitar and songwriting in all styles and is an adept acoustic and electric guitarist.
 His knowledge of chords is extensive and his acoustic fingerpicking skills are formidable.
 Jeff structures all lessons around the individual goals and playing level of his students.
 Jeff's students tend to study with him for quite some time, as his wealth of knowledge, diversity of instruction and patience are extraordinary.
-And Jeff prides himself on customizing every student's lessons based on their particular preferences, goals and skill level.
+Jeff prides himself on customizing every student's lessons based on their particular preferences, goals and skill level.
 "It's a very personalized kind of instruction, as I never take a cookie-cutter

 approach to teaching…".

-Jeff created and taught songwriting and music business classes at colleges,universities, and music schools throughout the country for many years.
+After honing his craft as a songwriter and performer, Jeff created and taught songwriting and music business classes at colleges,universities, and music schools throughout the country for many years.
 Some of the places he taught include UCLA Extension, Santa Monica College, Pasadena City College and The Harrison School Of Music.

 When asked to summarize his views on teaching and music: "Teaching and playing music always puts a smile on my face; especially when I see that the student is having fun, learning what they want to learn and feeling the passion about music that motivated me to pursue my own musical career".